cumt-robin/cumt-robin/README.md

-I'm a software developer, and I spend most of my time on web front-end development.
+I'm a software engineer, and I spend most of my time on web front-end development.

 - 🌱 I’m currently learning Vue, React, NodeJS, Nginx, CI/CD, ...
 - 👯 I’m looking to collaborate on some interesting and practical projects based on Vue or React.